jhollowed/cosmo-cutout/README.md

 </summary>
 <p>

-In making general lightone cutouts around specific objects, a coordinate rotation is required.
+In making general lightcone cutouts around specific objects, a coordinate rotation is required.
 This is because the bounding functions which define the field of view of the observer, if they are described in constant angular terms, are in general nonlinear in Cartesian space (meaning the field of view will not appear square from the observer position).
 This distortion is maximized near the poles of the spherical coordinate system, and minimized at the equator, as long as the small-angle approximation holds for the size of the cutout.
 Areas defined by constant  *&#x03B8;* - *&#x03D5;* bounds, then, appear trapezoidal to the observer when far from the equator.
 It is important that our cutout areas are maintained as square for at least two reasons:

 * FFT restrictions of flat-sky lensing codes often require that the cutout is square
 * The cutouts returned will not actually have all side lengths of `boxLength` if we don't do this rotation, which the user explicitly requested